It’s important to remember that all costs when travelling to another province are usually reimbursed at your home province’s fee guide rates.

 Covered services:

-• Physiotherapy and occupational therapy are free of charge as well as screening mammography for women ages 50 to 69; vaccines; HIV testing; services to treat substance abuse; mental health services and addiction services
+• Physiotherapy and occupational therapy (not in private clinics) and mammography for women ages 50 to 69; vaccines; HIV testing; services to treat substance abuse; mental health services and addiction services

 • Select additional services for lower income working families